TrevorsDev/TrevorsDev/README.md

 # Hey, I'm Trevor.

-Full-stack developer building across React, Node.js, Python, and AI tooling.
-Before software — I bartended, and biked 2,700 miles across the United States.
+Full-stack developer building across JavaScript, React, Node.js, Python, and AI tooling.
+I'm always thinking about how I can solve meaningful problems with code.
+I love to push myself beyond what I feel I'm capable of by learning new technologies, testing and implementing new workflows and creating apps with structures that are scalable.
+I've lived many lives before my commitment to software engineering including bicycling 2,700 miles across New Zealand, and training at various Buddhist monasteries throughout the USA.

 ---